wilsonliaows/docs/_docs/_recipes/recipe_version_management.markdown

 [![https://gyazo.com/45711334ec05ed2e08fb6a3aa23232bb](https://i.gyazo.com/45711334ec05ed2e08fb6a3aa23232bb.gif)](https://gyazo.com/45711334ec05ed2e08fb6a3aa23232bb)

+*Previewing and restoring a previous version of the recipe*

 Restored versions will be created as a new version.
 In the following case, the recipe had 3 versions initially.
 When version 2 of the recipe was restored, the restored version was created as Version 4.

 ![Restored version](/_uploads/recipe-version-management-docs/restored_version.png)

+*Restoring version 2 of the recipe creates that copy as version 4*